XRPLF/xrpl-dev-portal/content/references/protocol-reference/data-types/nftoken.md

 ### TransferFee

-The TransferFee value specifies the percentage fee, in units of 1/10,000, charged by the issuer for secondary sales of the token.
+The `TransferFee` value specifies the percentage fee, in units of 1/10,000, charged by the issuer for secondary sales of the token.
 Valid values for this field are between 0 and 50,000, inclusive.
-A value of 1 is equivalent to 1bps or 0.01%, allowing transfer rates between 0% and 50%.
+A value of 1 is equivalent to 1bps or 0.00001%, allowing transfer rates between 0% and 50%.

 ### Example

-This value sets the transfer fee to 314 bps, or 3.14%.
+This value sets the transfer fee to 314, or .00314%.

 ![Txr Fee](img/nftokenb.png "Txr Fee")